alabou/bcp-006-03/docs/NMOS With H.265.md

   A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using parameter sets associated with strictly one (`strict`), one (`static`) or multiple (`dynamic`) Flows.
 Considering that an active parameter set is associated with a specific Flow, this capability indicates that a Receiver is capable or not of decoding an H.265 bitstream where the associated Flow properties change dynamically.

-  A Receiver supporting the `dynamic` mode MUST also support the `strict` and `static` modes.
-Such Receiver SHOULD have `strict`, `static` and `dynamic` values enumerated in the Receiver Capability in order to allow Senders operating in any `parameter_sets_flow_mode`.
+  A Receiver consuming H.265 using the RTP payload mapping defined by RFC 2250 MUST support the `dynamic` mode or be unconstrained.

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)

   A Receiver declares the `parameter_sets_transport_mode` capability to indicate that it supports bitstreams using parameter sets provided either only out-of-band, only in-band or in-and-out-of-band.
 The in-band parameter sets MAY update, augment or duplicate the parameter sets received out-of-band.
 A Receiver declaring the `in_band` or `in_and_out_of_band` capabilities MUST be capable of decoding in-band parameter sets that update, augment or duplicate the parameter sets received out-of-band.
 A Receiver declaring the `out_of_band` capability MUST be capable of decoding in-band parameter sets that duplicate the parameter sets received out-of-band.

-  All the parameter sets used by the bitstream MUST be compliant with the profile and level explicitely or implicitely declared using an out-of-band transport specific mechanism or the profile_space, profile_idc, profile_compatibility_indication, level_idc, tier_flag, progressive_source_flag, interlaced_source_flag, non_packed_constraint_flag, frame_only_constraint_flag and copied_44bits of the HEVC_video_descriptor of an MPEG2-TS transport stream.
+  All the parameter sets used by the bitstream MUST be compliant with the profile and level explicitely or implicitely declared in the members profile_space, profile_idc, profile_compatibility_indication, level_idc, tier_flag, progressive_source_flag, interlaced_source_flag, non_packed_constraint_flag, frame_only_constraint_flag and copied_44bits of the HEVC_video_descriptor of an MPEG2-TS transport stream.
 The parameter sets MAY be specified in-band through the H.265 bitstream, out-of-band or in-and-out-of-band usign an unspecified out-of-band mechanisms.
 See the "Parameter Sets" section for more details.

-  A Receiver supporting `in_and_out_of_band` MUST also support the `in_band` and `out_of_band` modes.
-Such Receiver SHOULD have all "in_band", "out_of_band" and "in_and_out_of_band" values enumerated in the Receiver Capabilities in order to allow Senders operating in any `parameter_sets_transport_mode`.
+  A Receiver consuming H.265 using the RTP payload mapping defined by RFC 2250 MUST support the `in_band` mode or be unconstrained.

 ### Other transports

 For Nodes consuming H.265 using other transports, the Receiver resource MUST indicate the associated `urn:x-nmos:transport:` label of the transport or one of its subclassifications for the `transport` attribute.

-The following parameter constraints can be used to express limits or preferences specifically defined for H.265 decoders:
+For Receivers indicating `urn:x-nmos:format:video` for the `format` attribute, the following parameter constraints can be used to express limits or preferences specifically defined for H.265 decoders:

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)